revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Explanation</b></summary>
 <blockquote>

-- which does not take any input or argument and yet returns a single output.
+Which does not take any input or argument and yet returns a single output.
 </blockquote>

 </details>